tarantool/doc/sphinx/reference_rock/expirationd.rst

     ...

-Whenever one hears "daemon" in Tarantool, one should suspect it's being done with :doc:`fiber`.
+Whenever one hears "daemon" in Tarantool, one should suspect it's being done with a :doc:`fiber<../reference_lua/fiber>`.
 The program is making a fiber and turning control over to it so it runs occasionally, goes to sleep, then comes back for more.

 .. code-block:: lua